lifeBalance/init/README.md

 * **Explanation**: We first use the `nslookup` command to get the IP address of the who.int hostname.
 Then we feed that IP to the `whois` command.
 Finally, we add a bit of text processing magic and voila.

+> A comfortable way of getting the IP of a domain
 * **Script**: Check `08` (it contains the answer in a **comment**).

 ### Exercise 09